miqueasmd/miqueasmd/README.md

 ---

 ## 🔍 Areas of Interest
-- **AI & Cloud Computing**: Interested in deploying and scaling IT solutions using cloud platforms.
+- **AI & Cloud Computing**: Interested in deploying and scaling IT solutions using cloud platforms. ☁️
+- **AI Agents & Automations**: Focused on building intelligent AI agents and automating processes to improve efficiency and decision-making. 🤖
-- **Data analysis & Machine Learning**: Excited about exploring new algorithms, improving predictive models, and developing impactful data-driven solutions.
+- **Data analysis & Machine Learning**: Excited about exploring new algorithms, improving predictive models, and developing impactful data-driven solutions. 📊
-- **Educational Technology**: Blending data science with educational/training tools to enhance learning experiences.
+- **Educational Technology**: Blending data science with educational/training tools to enhance learning experiences. 🎓

 ---